stefanbylund/zxnext_layer2/README.md

 ## Known Problems

-Hardware scrolling of the layer 2 screen is currently not supported by ZEsarUX.
+Flipping between the main and shadow layer 2 screens doesn't work properly in ZEsarUX.

+Hardware vertical scrolling doesn't work properly in ZEsarUX.

 When using the ZEsarUX emulator, the layer2_draw_text() function, if using the Spectrum ROM font, only works if the TAP file is given as a command-line argument